paketo-buildpacks/paketo-website/content/docs/howto/ruby.md

 Specifying the Ruby version through `buildpack.yml` configuration will be deprecated in MRI Buildpack v1.0.0.
 To migrate from using `buildpack.yml` please set the `$BP_MRI_VERSION` environment variable.

-## Package Management

-The Ruby Buildpack uses [Bundler](https://bundler.io/) to install and manage the gems needed to run your application.
-Including a `Gemfile` in your app source code instructs the [`bundle-install` buildpack](https://github.com/paketo-buildpacks/bundle-install) to vendor your dependencies using `bundle install`.

-## Specifying a Bundler Version
+## Install a Specific Bundler Version

 The Ruby Buildpack allows you to specify a version of Bundler to use during deployment.
 This version can be specified via the `BP_BUNDLER_VERSION`